neil314159/portfolio-project-1/README.md

 Remote/Guide provides people with a list of the top cities and towns in Ireland suitable for remote working.
 This is based on criteria such as the price of renting or buying a house, the crime rate, the number of amenities in the area.
 The user is also provied with statistics on remote working, a resource page with links to recommended products and a newsletter to receive updates.

+The site can be viewed [here](https://neil314159.github.io/portfolio-project-1/).

 ## Features

 * Navigation Bar
-    * Provides links to the home page, the resource page and the newsletter signup page, allowing the user to easily navigate their way to each section.
+    * This provides links to the home page, the resource page and the newsletter signup page, allowing the user to easily navigate their way to each section.
 This is a clear, simple menu present on every page so the user can be confident in using the site.

     ![Navigation](docs/nav.png)